-In March 2013, less than one year after the development process with Bonfils-Stanton Foundation began, Wonderbound made the move to the shared space at 1075 Park Avenue West – a 1920’s United States Post Office Garage at the confluence of Denver’s Arapahoe Square, Ballpark, Curtis Park, Five Points and RiNo Neighborhoods.
+In March 2013, less than one year after the development process with Bonfils-Stanton Foundation began, Wonderbound made the move to 1075 Park Avenue West—a 1920’s United States Post Office Garage at the confluence of Denver’s Arapahoe Square, Ballpark, Curtis Park, Five Points and RiNo Neighborhoods.

 With the move, Ammon and Fay made the significant decision to open Wonderbound’s creative process to the public.
 Virtually every day there are guests in the space who, depending on the hour and day they show up, may see a full run-thru of a new ballet, an inspired period of rapid choreographic creation, or a slow process of negotiating just a few seconds of movement.

-Wonderbound’s move to Junction Box captured the imagination of the community, opened new avenues of opportunity, and was celebrated as a daring organizational and artistic move.
-In an economic and social climate that was inhospitable to traditional performing arts models, Wonderbound’s vision for the future shined bright and two months after the move to Junction Box, Wonderbound was awarded a $250,000 ArtPlace America Creative Placemaking grant.
+Wonderbound’s move captured the imagination of the community, opened new avenues of opportunity, and was celebrated as a daring organizational and artistic move.
+In an economic and social climate that was inhospitable to traditional performing arts models, Wonderbound’s vision for the future shined bright—two months after relocating, Wonderbound was awarded a $250,000 ArtPlace America Creative Placemaking grant.

-Today, Wonderbound stands reborn as a new American dance company that lives at the convergence of the seemingly disparate ideas of tradition and innovation, vulnerability and courage, and intimacy and openness.
-Resident within the Wonderbound family is a collection of multi-talented individuals who have embraced these paradoxical ideas and been selected for their capacity, creativity and daring.
+Today, Wonderbound stands reborn as an American dance company that lives at the convergence of tradition and innovation, vulnerability and courage, and intimacy and openness.
+Resident within the Wonderbound family is a collection of multi-talented individuals who have embraced these paradoxical ideals and been selected for their capacity, creativity and daring.
 They revel in the idea that Wonderbound is forging a new path and building a new model for how the performing arts are created, supported and shared in a rapidly evolving world.